-The parties to a transaction can now use an electronically recorded monetary claims system, which was created by the Electronically Recorded Monetary Claims Act (Denshi KirokuSaikenHou) of 1 December 2008, to grant loans as electronically recorded monetary claims.
-Electronically recorded monetary claims (denshikirokusaiken) are monetary claims which are created and transferred through registration in electronic records prepared and kept by an electronic monetary claim provides that a guarantee record cannot be registered, guarantees can also be registered (and are automatically transferred with the guaranteed claims as applies under the ordinary system (see above, Non-electronically recorded monetary claims).
+The parties to a transaction can now use an electronically recorded monetary claims system, which was created by the Electronically Recorded Monetary Claims Act (Denshi Kiroku Saiken Hou) of 1 December 2008, to grant loans as electronically recorded monetary claims.
+Electronically recorded monetary claims (denshi kiroku saiken) are monetary claims which are created and transferred through registration in electronic records prepared and kept by an electronic monetary claim recording institution.
+Unless the accrual record of a guaranteed claim provides that a guarantee record cannot be registered, guarantees can also be registered (and are automatically transferred with the guaranteed claims as applies under the ordinary system (see above, Non-electronically recorded claims)).
 It is not possible to register a revolving guarantee.